 In 2012 we held our first Generous Space retreat and were amazed at what we experienced.
 People who had been hurt by the ministry in the early years experienced love and the beginning of reconciliation.
 People who’d been so full of self-hatred experienced being the Beloved.
 People who’d felt exiled from the church rediscovered belonging in a vibrant worshiping community.

 In 2014, the generous space communities had grown so much that we hired a Director of Community, Beth Carlson-Malena.
 In just one year we saw our connection and community with LGBTQ2+ folks flourish through Beth’s leadership.
 We also hired Danice Carlson-Malena to be our Coordinator of Youth Services, recognizing that it is often a lonely and scary experience to come out as a young LGBTQ2+ person in many church communities.
 We lament the devastating statistics that 40% of homeless and street-involved youth identify as LGBTQ2+ and have substantially higher prevalence of suicide and other high risk behaviours.

 At the beginning of 2017, the ministry officially changed its name to Generous Space Ministries.

 Today, Beth, in Vancouver, is joined by Becca Sawyer, in Toronto, as Co-Directors of Community.
 Holli Durost, in St. Stephen, NB, looks after our social media presence.
 Michiko Bown-Kai, in Toronto, is our Program Assistant.
 Jordan Sullivan, Toronto, is our Survivor Supports Project Lead.
 And Wendy VanderWal Gritter, also in St. Stephen continues as Executive Director.
 We are a truly national ministry with more than 30 generous space groups across Canada.
 We run retreats on the West Coast, East Coast, and in Ontario annually, produce current and relevant resources, equip pastors, and prepare congregations for more inclusive ministry.

-Use the "Living Apology" link below to read more about what drives us to own our history, and to find our letter to ex-gay survivors.
+Use the "Living Apology" link below to read more about what drives us to own our history, and to find our letter to those who have been harmed by sexual orientation, gender identity & expression change efforts (SOGIECE) or conversion therapy.